 “May I ask, what’s the next step in the process? … Okay, great.
 And do you have a sense of when those next interviews will be happening? … And when do you think you’ll be making an offer? … Good!
 I look forward to hearing from you.
 Thanks again!”

-If the interview process is in its final stages and you think it’s possible that the employer is ready to decide, and if you’re applying for a position in sales, as an executive, or some other position where a stronger pitch may be expected, then you might add something like “Is there anything preventing you from offering me the job right now?”
+If the interview process is in its final stages and you think it’s possible that the employer is ready to decide, you might add something like this: “Is there anything that might keep you from extending an offer to me?” or “Is there anything I can clarify, or any additional information I can provide, so you’re comfortable moving me on to the next step?”

 When you get home, do you sit back and wait?